-Q. I think my bill is too high this month, what steps can I take to find out if my bill is correct?
+Q. I think my electric usage is too high this month, what steps can I take to find out if my bill is correct?

 A. You can call our customer service department and ask them to check if your consumption was comparable at the same time last year.
-If it was not we will do a re-read on the meter.
-If the reading comes back correct there are a few things you can do to find out why you are using so much electricity.
+If it isn’t, you can isolate which area of your house is potentially responsible for the increase in usage.

-- First you will need two people to determine where the biggest source of electricity is drawing from.
+1. First you will need two people to determine where the biggest source of electricity is drawing from.
 One person should shut down all the breakers in the house.
 The second person should stand where the meter is.
 The first person should begin slowly flipping the breakers on one at a time.
-The second person should watch to see which breaker is causing the meter to spin the fastest.
+The second person should watch to see which breaker is causing the meter dials (depending on the meter type) to spin or to make the light blink the fastest.
 Once you determine which breaker is causing the biggest draw in electricity, you should be able to figure out which appliance or piece of equipment is on that line that is causing the majority of the draw of electricity.

 Q. How can I pay my bill?